-Despite its rich architectural heritage and lofty listing on the National Register of Historic Places, San Germán is largely ignored by its modern inhabitants and by tourists.
+Yet despite its lavish architectural heritage and lofty listing on the National Register of Historic Places, San Germán is largely ignored (wrongly) by its modern inhabitants and by tourists.
 As a result, the classic four-square-block colonial center – laid out in an unusual irregular pattern – is a veritable ghost town after dark.
-The city’s one downtown hotel sports cobwebs and few of the numerous historic buildings are open for public viewing, even if the trio of excellent restaurants all might be worth a small detour.
+The city’s one downtown hotel sports cobwebs and few of the numerous historic buildings are open for public viewing.

 But there are a clutch of excellent restaurants and, fortuitously, San Germán’s semi-abandonment lends it an air of authenticity.
 And for history buffs, its narrow streets are far more absorbing to stroll around than those of any other town or city west of Ponce.